Chronicling Australian Police Misconduct and Toxic Culture

 This site catalogues and curates published articles and research about twenty-first century toxic behaviours and misconduct perpetrated by serving Australian police officers.

 Too often toxic police behaviours and misconduct are tolerated by their organisations, tainting the reputations of all officers, the majority of whom are hard-working, dedicated people who put their lives on the line to protect us all from the bad people in our societies, as well as dealing with many stressful situations.
 This tolerance is driven by the apparent priority frequently given by police commissioners to protecting their organisations' reputation over justice for those wronged by the toxic behaviours.
-This is a national phenomenon and one that not only diminishes the reputation of our police forces in the public eye, but is also now challenging the recruitment and retention of quality, experienced police officers, putting the public at risk:
+This is a national phenomenon and one that diminishes the reputation and trust of our police forces in the public eye.

 Why does the Toxicpolice site exist?